logu/ux-seed/README.md

 * *csso* : optimize all your CSS
 * *rev* : add a hash in the file names to prevent browser cache problems
 * *watch* : watch your source files and recompile them automatically
-* *jshint* : JavaScript code linter
+* *jshint* : JavaScript code linter.
+This will be the sanity check tool.
+It checks the JavaScript files for bad practices or JavaScript pitfalls.
 * *imagemin* : all your images will be optimized at build
 * *browser sync* : full-featured development web server with livereload and devices sync

 ## Package managers

 Managing third party code and their dependencies should be performed by Package managers.
-A couple of package managers can be found here: a separate one for the application code (npm) and the code that is parsed by a browser engine (bower).
+Here a couple of package managers can be found a separate one for the application code (npm) and the code that is parsed by a browser engine (bower).

 ### Adding packages